M66B/FairEmail/FAQ.md

 *If you came here by clicking on the "monitoring" notification, you should know that the next click will open the unified inbox.*

-To reliably receive messages in the background the app needs to start a service, which will let Android display a status bar notification notifying you about potential battery usage.
+To reliably receive messages in the background, the app needs to start a service, which will let Android display a status bar notification notifying you about potential battery usage.

 The service can't be started without a notification and the app can't disable the notification either.